 interfaces for live electronic music

-I see musical instrument is a portal into a sonic world and a faithful friend through hours upon days upon years of musical exploration.
+Making digital musical instruments has been a part of my journey to find a new fragile musical space from within digital technology.
+I see a musical instrument as a portal into a sonic world and a faithful friend through hours, days and years of musical exploration.
 It is both a guiding voice and a humble servant.
 It builds community beyond language and provides a space for still meditation.
-Making digital musical instruments has been a part of my journey to find a new fragile musical space from within digital technology.

 Scarda is an audiovisual live performance interface specifically designed to explore the use of fragility as a metaphor in every aspect of an audiovisual performance.
 By exploring metaphors of balance and care-ful touch it opens new portals of interaction between the body and the computer systems conjuring up (or computing if you prefer) the sounds and visuals.

 The octarion was built as part of the thesis project for my BA in composition from the University of Gothenburg in 2017.
 It was designed to allow for fluid integration with acoustic instruments.
 Navigating a 2-dimensional timbral space using the tilt of the instrument and enabling microtonal intonation, variable amplitude and attack/release envelopes through individual controls, provides a difficult, but rich playing experience.

 Not every DMI experiment has been successful and the reverion was one such experiment.
 I had high flying ideas for an arm mounted interface running standalone without a laptop using the bela platform.
 It would run a real-time waveshaping algorithm for sound synthesis as well as do live looping with variable tempo to continuously sync with other musicians.
 During the process of building the instrument several flaws appeared in my design and my goals were never fulfilled.
 I was however able to salvage ideas and parts for other projects; hopefully my intial goals will be made justice in future instruments.
 For the reverion all that remains is a rendition of the Swedish folk song Ack Värmeland du sköna: